windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 then add your arguments one by one or use the monaco editor to edit it as a JSON directly.

-Adding a Resource Type to the [Hub][wm-hub] will be available for **every Windmill user**, once it is approved by the Windmill Team.
+Adding a Resource Type to the [Hub][wm-hub] will be available for every Windmill user, once it is approved by the Windmill Team.

 If it gets approved, the
 windmill-gh-action-deploy will deploy it in the starter workspace of Windmill Cloud.
-Being deployed on the starter workspace means that it will be available to **all workspaces**.
+Being deployed on the starter workspace means that it will be available to all workspaces.

 ---